alicewriteswrongs/secrets/README.md

 some security flaws.
 Don't use it if you adversary is more technically sophisticated than 'your roommate looking at recent documents'.

+In particular I made several assumptions which are not secure - the contents of the notes live in files in `/tmp` in plaintext while you're editing them.
+Oops!

 Happy secreting!